pjnalls/nebula-ai/README.md

 - Press `i` to run the project in iOS Simulator.
 - Press `a` to run the project on an Android emulator.
 - Press `w` to run the project in the browser.

+## ⚠️ Gotchas

+### App doesn't start on iOS Simulator.

+Sometimes you may need to reset iOS Simulator, run `npm start`, then press `i` to run the project on iOS Simulator.